zfi2/FL-Studio-Discord-RPC/README.md

 You can either simply run the pre-compiled release, or build it yourself!
 I currently use .NET Framework 4.8.1 (although you could probably downgrade it if you build the project yourself)
 ## Feedback

+Feedback is always welcome!\
-If you have any feedback, reach out to me on discord, my username is in my github profile
+If you have any then reach out to me on discord, my username is in my github profile

 ## Features that may (or may not) be added in the future